 - Bone density

-How Does Vitamin K2 Help Bone Health?
+How Does a Vitamin K2 Supplement Help Bone Health?

 This may come as a surprise to you that bone tissue is not just about calcium and vitamin D for strength and density.
 The bone is a dynamic tissue that makes and uses proteins, blood cells, vitamins, minerals, probiotics, and antioxidants to protect it.
 Bone growth in childhood and adolescence is very rapid.